min2ha/ukwa-site/content/target/45103/index.en.md

   "start_date": "2016-08-19T11:00:00Z"
 }

-# Institute of Revenues Rating and Valuation (IRRV)

 A professional body in the revenues rating and valuation sector.
 A key aim of the Institute is to support its members’ professional and personal development and the sharing of best practice.